jorzel/hashnode/ckx6o8d7p0qhp1js10aadg1h5.md

 BookingTableSerice(notification_sender=SmsSender()).book_table(1)
 ```
-1. What supportive action is done? **Yes**,  we know we send a notification, because we call `NotificationSender.send_notification` method.
+1. (Do we know) What supportive action is done? **Yes**,  we know we send a notification, because we call `NotificationSender.send_notification` method.
-2. How the supportive action is done? **No**, because implementation is in `NotificationSender` class.
+2. (Do we know) How the supportive action is done? **No**, because implementation is in `NotificationSender` class.
-3. Where the supportive action executor is instatiated? **No**, instance of `NotificationSender` is injected into the service.
+3. (Do we know) Where the supportive action executor is instatiated? **No**, instance of `NotificationSender` is injected into the service.
-4. What is the supportive action executor type? **No**, we have only an interface, not concrete type.
+4. (Do we know) What is the supportive action executor type? **No**, we have only an interface, not concrete type.

 In this approach, we have interface injected instead of concrete type.
 We have defined contract (interface) for notification sender and we can take any class that fulfill it.